My Love Is Your Love: Singles

-All five singles released from My Love Is Your Love were successful worldwide.
-In the United States, they were all top forty Billboard Hot 100 hits, with three reaching the top five on the chart, selling a total of 3.9 million copies.
-The album generated two Platinum and two Gold singles, awarded by the Recording Industry Association of America in 1999.
-In later years, four of the five singles would be re-certified platinum.
-In the United Kingdom, Houston also had five top forty singles including three top five hits from the album, with a total of 1.09 million copies sold, becoming the eighth best-selling singles artist of 1999.
-The singles also achieved success in other countries such as Canada, Germany, Sweden, and Switzerland.
+Houston would release five singles on the album, all of whom were officially released worldwide.
+In the US, the album produced five top 40 hits, the most for a Houston release since Whitney (1987) produced five top ten singles.
+Four of the singles charted inside the top 20, while three were top five singles, Houston's fourth consecutive studio release to do so, and her fifth album overall (including The Bodyguard) to do so.
+Houston would sell a combined 3.9 million units of all five singles in the country alone, while in the UK, the five Houston singles, which also reached the top 40 there and also produce three top five singles, sold a combined total of 1.09 million units, making Houston the eighth best-selling singles artist of 1999.
+The singles also achieved success in other countries such as Canada, Germany, Sweden, Switzerland, Spain, Romania and Poland among other countries.

-"When You Believe", duet with Mariah Carey, was released as the lead single of the album on November 2, 1998.
-The song debuted at number fifty-one without retail single on the new Billboard Hot 100 chart, which had changed to allow airplay-only tracks to enter the chart, the issue date of December 5, 1998.
-Before release, it led to expectations that the song would be a smash hit due to the star power of two music rivals.
-However, after the single had released, it managed to peak at number fifteen on the chart, the issue dated January 30, 1999.
-It reached number thirty-three on the Billboard Hot R&B Singles & Tracks chart.
+The duet single, "When You Believe", with singer Mariah Carey, became the leading single throughout November and December, debuting on the Billboard Hot 100 at number 50 on December 5, 1998, which was the first Hot 100 chart to allow airplay-only songs to enter the chart.
+Despite expectations the song would become a big hit due to the star power of Houston and Carey, it peaked at number fifteen on the Billboard Hot 100 on January 30, 1999, and peaked at number 33 on the Billboard Hot R&B Singles & Tracks, then the lowest peak position for both artists at the time, on February 13.
 Billboard was unfavorable towards the single, commenting "Given the potential of these two [Houston and Carey] powerhouse voices, however, the song falls flat with a surprisingly understated and downright disappointing bridge: You wait and wait for the duel of the divas, and it simply never materializes," but positive of Houston's performance; "The genuine story in this track is the return of Houston, who sounds fantasticㅡas clear and confident as ever."
-The RIAA certified it Gold for shipments of 500,000 copies on March 24, 1999.
-Unlike in the United States, the single was a success on the world charts.
-It reached the top five in the U.K. with 260,000 copies sold, Belgium, France, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, and the top ten in Austria, Denmark, Finland, Germany, Ireland, and New Zealand.
+Despite its lower-than-expected chart performance, the song still was certified gold by the RIAA on March 24.
+Years later, on March 27, 2023, Carey's birthday, the song would be certified platinum for sales of a million copies.
+The duet was a huge global hit, reaching the top five in the UK, Belgium, France, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, and the top ten in Austria, Denmark, Finland, Germany, Ireland, and New Zealand.
 Thanks to popularity for the song across Europe, it eventually peaked at number two on the Eurochart Hot 100.
+It sold 260,000 copies sold in the UK at the end of 1999.